Indoor tanning: Booths

 Tanning booths (also known as stand-up sunbeds) are vertical enclosures; the tanner stands during exposure, hanging onto straps or handrails, and is surrounded by tanning bulbs.
 In most models, the tanner closes a door, but there are open designs too.
 Some booths use the same electronics and lamps as tanning beds, but most have more lamps and are likely to use 100–160 watt lamps.
 They often have a maximum session of 7–15 minutes.
 There are other technical differences, or degrees of intensity, but for all practical intents, their function and safety are the same as a horizontal bed.
 Booths have a smaller footprint, which some commercial operators find useful.
 Some tanners prefer booths out of concern for hygiene, since the only shared surface is the floor.

-Lotions and goggles

-Before entering a tanning unit, the tanner usually applies indoor tanning lotion to the whole body and may use a separate facial-tanning lotion.
-These lotions are considerably more expensive than drugstore lotions.
-They contain no sunscreen, but instead moisturize the skin with ingredients such as aloe vera, hempseed oil and sunflower seed oil.
-They may also contain dihydroxyacetone, a sunless tanner.
-So-called "tingle" tanning lotions cause vasodilation, increasing blood circulation.
+Eye protection

-Goggles (eye protection) should be worn to avoid eye damage.
-In one 2004 study, tanners said they avoided goggles to prevent leaving pale skin around the eyes.
-In the US, CFR Title 21 requires that new tanning equipment come with eye protection and most states require that commercial tanning operators provide eye protection for their clients.
-Laws in other countries are similar.
+Eye protection for indoor tanning, either in the form of goggles, or disposable eye protection must be worn to avoid eye damage.
+In one 2004 study, tanners said they avoided using indoor tanning eye protection at times to prevent leaving the appearance of pale skin around the eyes.